3 Day Itinerary in the Faroe Islands

 When in Gásadalur, follow the tail to the spot where you will get an amazing view of Múlafossur.
 This unique waterfall looks great in all kinds of weather.
 If it is raining or the fog is thick, this is a must-see place in the Faroe Islands.

-Day 3: North Streymoy and North Eysturoy
+Day 3: North Streymoy Island and North Eysturoy Island

 The Mountain Road Oyggjarvegur

 There are good roads all over the island group.
-This includes mountain road leading from Tórshavn to the villages up north.
+This includes a mountain road leading from Tórshavn to the villages up north.
 Take the picturesque route known as Oyggjarvegur as this is a beautiful passage to the spectacular sights found further north.

 There can be dense fog during the summer and this can make driving difficult.
 So take care!
-Also during winter from late October to late March there can be some challenges with the Oyggjarvegur road being icy.
+Furthermore, during winter from late October to late March there can be some challenges with the Oyggjarvegur road being icy.

 Secluded Hamlet Saksun

 The entrance to Saksun is very narrow.
-Through the narrow inlet called Ósin you reach the round pool known as Pollur, which is so shallow that, when the tide is out, it is possible to walk dry-shod across it in places.
+Through the narrow inlet called Ósin you reach the round pool known as Pollur, which is so shallow that, when the tide is out, it is possible to walk dry-shoed across it in places.

 Fossá Waterfall